ardor-education/ardor-education.github.io/learning.md

         </div>
         <div class="large-image">
           <img src ="./../assets/images/differentiation/differentiation-graph.png">
+          <span class="standard-id">Farkas</span>
         </div>
       </div>
       <div class="concepts">
         <div class="learn-explainer">
           <h2 class="prod-title">
-            Mobile software technology can fulfill the vision of a true differentiated classroom.
+            Ardor Math can fulfill the vision of a true differentiated classroom.
           </h2>
           <p>
             True differentiated instruction is only possible when the teacher has time to actually sit down and look at how students are progressing.
 It is only possible when a teacher’s time is not monopolized with daily workflow priorities such as grading papers, photocopying and gathering daily materials.
 It is only possible when a teacher does not actually have to find or create the actual differentiated practice.